rob-creon/fbhc21/README.md

 # fbhc21

 My solutions to problems for Facebook Hacker Cup 2021.
-Updated after each round is over.
+Updated only after each round is over.